ayushghosh-123/Java-A-Z/oops/contructor/constructor.md

 # constructor
 A constructor in Java is a special method used to initialize objects.
 It's automatically called when an object of a class is created using the `new` keyword.
-Constructors have the same name as their class and don't have a return type, not even `void`.
+Constructors have the same name as their class and `don't have a return type`, not even `void`.

 ## 👍 Key Characteristics of Constructors

-  * **Same Name as the Class**: The constructor's name must exactly match the class name.
+  * **Same Name as the Class** : The constructor's name must exactly match the class name.
-  * **No Return Type**: Unlike regular methods, constructors do not have a return type, including `void`.
+  * **No Return Type** : Unlike regular methods, constructors do not have a return type, including `void`.
-  * **Automatic Invocation**: A constructor is called automatically when an object is instantiated.
+  * **Automatic Invocation** : A constructor is called automatically when an object is instantiated.
-  * **Purpose**: Its primary purpose is to initialize the instance variables (member variables) of an object.
+  * **Purpose** : Its primary purpose is to initialize the instance variables (member variables) of an object.
 This ensures that the object is in a valid state from the moment it is created.